 The panel validated the findings in the information provided by the Wildlife Justice Commission to the government of Viet Nam in January 2016, and in August 2016, describing the presentation as a fair and neutral description of the facts.
 They determined that Nhi Khe is, and continues to be, a major hub for wildlife crime in protected species.

 The panel acknowledged the positive steps taken by Viet Nam, including the government’s pledge during the visit of President Obama in May 2016 and Prime Minister Nguyen Xuan Phuc decree in September 2016; together with recent seizures of large quantities of ivory and rhino horn over the past 12 months, the police inspection of the village of Nhi Khe in June this year and the reported arrest of 4 individuals linked to Nhi Khe village on 12 November 2016.

 Deficiencies and recommendations

 The Panel also noted deficiencies and on this basis recommended that Viet Nam takes specific actions in compliance with their international legal obligations.
-Amongst others, that the General Inspectorate Police use the information in the Map of Facts and its update to conduct an investigation targeting individuals and networks identified.
+Amongst others, that the General Inspectorate Police use the information in the Case File and its update to conduct an investigation targeting individuals and networks identified.